modin-project/modin/docs/out_of_core.rst

 -------------------------

 Modin now comes with all the dependencies for out of core functionality by default!
-See the `installation page`_ for more information on installing Modin.
+See the :doc:`installation page </installation>` for more information on installing Modin.

 Starting Modin with out of core enabled
 ---------------------------------------